Did you know… packaging accounts for almost half of all plastic waste globally. Only 9% of plastic waste is recycled.

 From our collection to our packaging, we design for good.
 Our packaging is one of the many ways we make a difference.

 We have been on a long and surprisingly challenging journey to move away from plastic packaging towards a more sustainable but still premium solution.
 With the help of carefully selected packaging suppliers we’ve been able to make huge strides and are proud to now have phased out plastics completely.
 Your garments are sent to you in 100% plastic free, 100% recyclable packaging that’s predominantly made from 100% recycled materials and is biodegradable as well.
-The component materials of which are sustainably sourced.
+The majority of materials used to create our packaging are responsibly sourced..

 “In October 2018, Baukjen and Isabella Oliver, became the first premium UK fashion retailers to have eradicated plastics from their packaging.
 It is such a big achievement and proves them as leaders in the industry, encouraging other brands to follow.
 They should be shouting this from the rooftops.”